Why Some Workouts Make You Feel Like Throwing Up

-Take a look at some of the things that are commonly thought to increase your chance of nausea while working out, and ways you can avoid this awful feeling in the future.
+Take a look at some of the things that are commonly thought to increase your chance of nausea, and ways you can avoid this awful feeling in the future.

-Although it's always important to take the recommended dosage of any medication, Scott says to pay close attention to your intake of anti-inflammatory medicines; excessive amounts of ibuprofen or naproxen can cause nausea.
+Although it's always important to take the recommended dosage of any medication, pay close attention to your intake of anti-inflammatory medicines; excessive amounts of ibuprofen or naproxen can cause nausea, says Daphne Scott, M.D., a primary care sports medicine physician at The Hospital for Special Surgery in New York City.
 So while it may be tempting to muffle your knee pain with OTC anti-inflammatories to get you through that tough workout, one too many can leave you feeling sick.

 Surprisingly, exercise-induced nausea can happen at any speed and at any intensity.
-Scott says that although high-intensity exercise can increase your chance of nausea due to the sheer fact that the harder you work, the more you ask of your body, nausea can occur at any intensity level.
+Scott says that high-intensity exercise can increase your chance of nausea during workouts due to the sheer fact that the harder you work, the more you ask of your body; however, nausea can occur at any intensity level.
 "This is thought to be partly due to conditioning level," she says, but emotions and anxiety play a large role too.
-"If you're stressed or have excitement about a competition.
-If you're trying a new gym or new workout, the nervous excitement could cause an upset stomach.”
+"If you're stressed or excited about a competition.
+If you're trying a new gym or new exercise routine, the nervous excitement could cause you to be nauseous during or an upset stomach after workouts."